mackbowes/google-homepage/README.md

+# Odin Project 1: Google Homepage
 A simple CSS + HTML rebuild of a web page to demonstrate familiarity with HTML and CSS concepts.

-Easy Version Todo: Build Google.com Homepage
+## Easy Version Todo: Build Google.com Homepage

-Difficult Version Todo: Build the SERP
+## Difficult Version Todo: Build the SERP